 Recently, I have embraced the slow reading approach, as I try to become a more thoughtful, careful reader.This has led to more detailed (read: longer), research based reviews.
 Most of my book posts are an annotated version of my reading experience rather than a typical review.

 Some books don’t merit this method (the lighter, easier, comfort reads), but most of the books I read, are the kind that I enjoy digging in deep.
 Whether it’s reading up on the time period the book is set in, reading or listening to interviews with the author, or seeking out some biographical information about them.

 I love doing this research.
 It adds to my reading experience.
-However, if I don’t write it down I will forget it.
+If I don’t write it down though I will forget it.
 That’s where my blog comes in.

 I hope you find this style of review interesting too, but ultimately, I’m writing this blog for me, so that I can keep track of my reading history.
 I want to return to old posts to remember what I loved (or not) about each book and what I learnt along the way.

-On the 28th Dec 2020, after suffering the loss of my third post in as many months thanks to the new format being rolled out by Blogger, I moved to WordPress.
+On the 28th Dec 2020, after suffering through a number of major teething issues thanks to the new format being rolled out by Blogger, I decided to move to WordPress.
 At this point, I decided to change my blog name – moving the tagline, This Reading Life, from Brona’s Books into prime position, and moving Brona’s Books into the tagline.

 All the posts from my first 11 years of blogging, can be found in the menu tab, Brona’s Books.
-To read one simply type the title into the search box.
+To read one simply type the title into the search box (I’m slowly adding clickable links for these older posts as I have time).
 Some formatting issues have occurred during the changeover, so if you are reading any older post and notice something glitchy, please let me know – I will adjust and tidy up as I can.